georgexx009/life-task-manager/design-doc.md

 ---

 # Technical details
-- one endpoint to return all the data
+- supabase would be the DB server

 ## Data schema
 list